 If it’s been 60 to 95,000 miles or six years, you should plan on getting that belt replaced.

-If you bought the car used, and don't know when it was last done, the situation is a bit sticky.
-Even if you brought it in for us to look at, unless the belt is really cracked, we can't tell by looking at it how old it is.
-We've seen belts break that don't look obviously dry rotted.
-So, in these cases, especially if it's a valve bender, it's better to play it safe than sorry.
+If you bought the car used and don’t know when the timing belt was last done, the situation is a bit sticky.
+Sometimes we can see if the timing belt has been done by looking at CarFax records.
+Sometimes we can’t, though.
+And even if you brought it in for us to look at, unless the belt is really cracked, we can’t tell by looking at it how old it is.
+We’ve seen belts break that don’t look obviously dry rotted.
+So, in these cases, where we can’t find CarFax records and especially if it’s a valve bender, it’s better to play it safe than sorry.
 Replace it.

 Well, now you’re a timing belt expert!
 Ready to make the world safe for